 But traditional marketing methods are becoming obsolete each passing day.
 Days are gone when pamphlets and foot soldiers did all the first contact.
 Technology today has allowed businesses to reach their audience faster and better.
-Social media has been a gift of the century for businesses.
+In fact, social media has been a gift of the century for businesses.
 Facebook, Instagram, WhatsApp, Twitter, Snapchat-the list is endless.

 Social Media Marketing: 2021

 The central item in marketing is attention.
 If people pay attention, then they raise an intention.
-This provokes them to realize how the product can help them solve a specific problem they have.
-Marketing psychology reports show that 80% of people worldwide use at least one social media channel.
+Likewise, this provokes people to realize how the product can help them solve a specific problem they have.
+Moreover, marketing psychology reports show that 80% of people worldwide use at least one social media channel.
 Out of this, 90% actively use Facebook and Instagram.
-Putting this into perspective, an estimated 2.8 billion and another 1.3 billion people use Facebook and Instagram, respectively.
+In short, an estimated 2.8 billion and another 1.3 billion people use Facebook and Instagram, respectively.

-This makes these social media more than vivid in the market today.
+This makes these social media more than essential in the market today.
 Can you imagine getting all these many people to think about your product, amazing right?
-Thankfully, Mark Zuckerberg thought about it and came with Facebook and Instagram Ads.
-You can advertise on the platform at a small fee-generally speaking-and reach millions of users on this platform(s).
+Thankfully, Mark Zuckerberg thought about it and came up with Facebook and Instagram Ads.
+Additionally, you can advertise on the platform at a small fee-generally speaking-and reach millions of users on this platform(s).
 These days, Facebook and Instagram Ads are regarded as the Zukerberg Combo…he! he!

 These staggering numbers should mean one thing to you as a business person-more eyes.
 Why?
 Because with each pair of eyes that see your product, they are likely to tell the information (60% more likely), plus they have already acquitted themselves with your product.
 Simply put, Facebook is a mine that is non-exhaustive for you!